Samk13/invenio-subjects-nasa/README.md

 NASA thesaurus subject terms for InvenioRDM
-This package is inspired by [invenio-subjects-mesh](https://github.com/galterlibrary/invenio-subjects-mesh) Install this extension to get NASA NASA subject terms used to index and retrieve materials in the STI Repository into your instance.
+This package is inspired by [invenio-subjects-mesh](https://github.com/galterlibrary/invenio-subjects-mesh) Install this extension to get NASA thesaurus subject terms used to index and retrieve materials in the STI Repository into your instance.

 ## Installation

 From your instance active venv: go to where you cloned the repo:

-    pipenv install .
+    pipenv install invenio-subjects-nasa==2022.8.18

 This will add it to your Pipfile.